Do you have problems with your Samsung Galaxy Tab S8?

 |Camera||13MP, 2160p video|

 |Screen||11.0", 1600x2560 pixels|

 |Battery||8000mAh, Li-Po Battery|

-The Samsung Galaxy Tab S8 is a fantastic tablet, and I recommend it to everyone.
+The Samsung Galaxy Tab S8 is a fantastic phone, and I recommend it to everyone.
 But, as with any device, there are some problems with it.

-Therefore even after years of experience in the domain quality testing, tablet manufacturers sometimes fail to sort out all the issues with the device before the launch.
+Therefore even after years of experience in the domain quality testing, smartphone manufacturers sometimes fail to sort out all the issues with the device before the launch.

 But don't worry, in this guide, I have covered all the Samsung Galaxy Tab S8 problems and their solutions/fixes.